owo-lang/OwO-Haskell-Deprecated/misc/HACKING.md

 ### Golden-valued tests

-You need perl5 \> v5.10 to run golden-valued tests.
+You need perl5 \> v5.10 and a bash environment to run golden-valued tests.
+For Windows, you can use `git-bash`.
+It works like a charm.

 See [this instruction](../src/test/testData/README.md).